byterubpay/byterub-site/_posts/2018-04-02-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-02.md

 **\<hyc>** 12 monkeys was a pretty good film tho
 **\<suraeNoether>** allrighty: sarang, what have you been up to?
 **\<suraeNoether>** https://imgur.com/a/gpv13
-**\<sarang>** A lot of paper reading to stay up to date and learn, released my monthly report on r/ByteRub and FFS, checking up on moneromooo's recent addition of batch verification to his BP code and tests
+**\<sarang>** A lot of paper reading to stay up to date and learn, released my monthly report on r/ByteRub and FFS, checking up on byterubmooo's recent addition of batch verification to his BP code and tests
 **\<sarang>** Trying to stay afloat with Son of ByteRublink
 **\<sarang>** Seems to be a lot of putting out small fires that idiots start
 **\<hyc>** Matthew Green all proud of himself about that